-In drawing attention to new legislation that would require DNA samples from unidentified corpses going into paupers' graves, Dart criticized the mass burial of indigents and said bodies were layered on top of each other eight feet high in some places.
+In drawing attention to new legislation that would require DNA samples from unidentified corpses going into paupers' graves, and said bodies were layered on top of each other eight feet high in some places.
 Dart also said the cemetery could not map the location of the bodies.

 Cemetery president Tom Flynn said the sheriff’s perception of procedure is different than his own.

 “We bury people, fill in the area.
 We come back, probe the ground and bury more at a higher level, like layers,” said Flynn who claimed most layers are created years apart.
 “We’ve been in total compliance (with procedure).
 It was a surprise to see (the news) this morning.”

 The cemetery holds the county contract for burying unclaimed bodies and has since 1980.

 Flynn says Homewood Memorial Gardens has had an excellent relationship with the Medical Examiner’s Office during those 26 years.